 From my window, I had a view of the Via Piave.
 (The window had a scrolling shutter that could be lowered at night.)

 The room's high point was the bathroom, which was decorated in an attractive mosaic tile.
 It was well-equipped, with a good-size shower, a shaving mirror, a hair driver, a wall-mounted radiator that doubled as a rack for bath towels, and a shelf with "golf ball" soap and other amenities.
-(I saved my open bottle of Hotel Lilium shampoo for future travels, and it lasted a long time.)
+(I saved my open bottle of Liliumhotel shampoo for future travels, and it lasted a long time.)

 Back to: Hotel Lilium Review